nodejitsu/handbook/contents/3_Setting_Up_Databases.md

 ## Existing Databases

-If you already have a data
+If you already have an externally hosted Database, Nodejitsu is capable of connecting to it.
+We've got Database hosting if you need it, but we fully support externally hosted Databases.

 ## Connecting Applications to Databases

-If you want to connect a Database to your Node.js application, Nodejitsu provides you with sample code for each Database type as well as the abiltity to specify database connection strings in your application's package.json
+If you want to connect a Database to your Node.js application, Nodejitsu provides you with sample code for each Database type as well as the ability to specify database connection strings in your application's package.json

 ## Supported Databases